venessaf/sen-ruby/README.md

 # docker-sensu-server

 CentOS and sensu.
 It runs redis, rabbitmq-server, uchiwa, sensu-api, sensu-server and ssh processes.
+Has Ruby insalled and a disk check plugin.

 ## Installation